fred465f/Lab/README.md

-# Lab - Data Analytics Library
+# Lab - Data Analytics Module

 ## Overview
-Lab is a small library for python data analysis, made with the purpose of easing the workflow of analysing data, to get a quick overview of the most important aspects of the data at hand.
+Lab is a small module for python data analysis, made with the purpose of easing the workflow of analysing data, to get a quick overview of the most important aspects of the data at hand.
 It contains features such as,